brendanhasz/brendanhasz.github.io/_posts/2018-06-27-bayesian-correlations.md

     // Each individual rho is drawn from population distribution rho ~ normal(mu_rho, sig_rho);

-    // Each individual datapoint is drawn from its individual's distribution for (i in 1:N) {
+    // Each datapoint is drawn from its individual's distribution for (i in 1:N) {
         X[i] ~ multi_normal(mu[I[i]], C[I[i]]);
     }